Honfleur, Calvados tourism & sightseeing

-The Normandy coast has some interesting towns to visit during your holiday, among which a trip to Honfleur should be among your priorities.
-This coastal town is located on the Seine estuary just south of Le Havre, now easily accessible by the new bridge the 'Pont de Normandie'.
+The Normandy coast has several interesting towns to visit during your stay in the area, among which a trip to Honfleur should be among your priorities.
+This coastal town is located on the Seine estuary just south of Le Havre, and is now easily accessible by the new bridge the 'Pont de Normandie'.
 This elegant bridge briefly held the record as the world’s longest cable-stayed bridge.

-The pretty port and houses around Le Vieux Bassin are the main attraction now, as they were 120 years ago and you can also pick up your fresh fish in the market here.
+The pretty port and houses around Le Vieux Bassin (the harbour area) are the main attraction in Honfleur now, as they were 120 years ago when visitors started arriving at Honfleur.
 This port was built in the 17th century and apart from the narrow entrance for boats is surrounded on all sides by beautiful, tall, narrow buildings.
+Don't forget, you can also pick up your fresh fish in the market here!

 Tourist classifications for Honfleur